bluekitchen/btstack/port/renesas-tb-s1ja-cc256x/README.md

-# BTstack port for Renesas Target Board TB-S1JA with CC256x
+# BTstack Port for Renesas Target Board TB-S1JA with CC256x

 This port uses the Renesas TB-S1JA with TI's CC256XEM ST Adapter Kit that allows to plug in a CC256xB or CC256xC Bluetooth module.
 Renesas e2 Studio (Eclise-based) was used with the SSP HAL and without an RTOS.